 My writing and research contribute to the Common World Childhoods Research Collective (tracing children's relations with places, materials, and other species), and the Early Childhood Pedagogies Collaboratory (experimenting with the contours, conditions, and complexities of 21st century pedagogies).

 I am currently the principal investigator of the SSHRC Insight Grant Transforming Waste Pedagogies in Early Childhood Education, and the SSHRC Partnership Development Grant Exploring Climate Change Pedagogies with Children.

-I have published on a diversity of topics relating to early childhood, including Encounters with Materials in Early Childhood Education (Routledge, 2017), Unsettling the Colonial Places and Spaces of Early Childhood Education (Routledge, 2015), Journeys: Reconceptualizing Early Childhood Practices (University of Toronto Press, 2014), and Flows, Rhythms, and Intensities of Early Childhood Education Curriculum (Peter Lang, 2010).
-I am currently working, with my colleague Affrica Taylor, on a book entitled Children and Animals: Common World Ethics for Entangled Lives (Routledge).
+I am the author/co-author of more than 40 peer reviewed articles, and six books including The Common Worlds of Children and Animals: Relational Ethics for Entangled Lives (Routledge, 2018), Encounters with Materials in Early Childhood Education (Routledge, 2017), Unsettling the Colonial Places and Spaces of Early Childhood Education (Routledge, 2015), Youth Work, Early Education, and Psychology: Liminal Encounters (Palgrave, 2016), Journeys: Reconceptualizing Early Childhood Practices (University of Toronto Press, 2014), and Flows, Rhythms, and Intensities of Early Childhood Education Curriculum (Peter Lang, 2010).

 I am currently recruiting graduate students who are keen to work and study as part of the Common Worlds Research Collective and the Early Childhood Pedagogies Collaboratory.
 I welcome students who speak Spanish and are interested in Latin American projects.